rlivingsus/misc/AllBooks.md

 - Whelan, Julia: Thank you for listening
 - White, Alex: A Big Ship at the Edge of the Universe
 - White, Edward: The Twelve Lives of Alfred Hitchcock
 - White, Richard: Who Killed Jane Stanford?
+- Whitehouse, Harvey: Inheritance
 - Whiten, Hannah: For the Wolf
 - Wickre, Karen: Take the Work out of Networking
 - Wild, Franz: Inside the Global Hack-for-Hire Industry